 What are Business Expenses?

 According to the IRS, business expenses are ordinary and necessary costs you need to keep your business going.
-Every business, from small shops to big corporations, does this throughout the year.
+Every business, from small shops to big corporations, records these expenses year-round for tax purposes.

-On the other hand, expenses like sales commissions, gas for deliveries, and shipping can change depending on your business activities, making them variable.
+On the other hand, expenses such as sales commissions, delivery gas, and shipping costs can vary depending on your business activities, making them variable costs.
 This means they're expected costs, but the amount can increase or decrease based on your business needs.

 Why Should You Track Business Expenses?